isabellaPhung/UCSC-CSE123-S25/doc/design/server_design.md

 ### Encryption

 Security is a high priority when involving user data in a system involving the cloud.
-To ensure security of the data being transmitted from the user to the device and back, the data must be encrypted using Transport Layer Security (TLS).
+To ensure security of the data being transmitted between the user and the device, the data must be encrypted using Transport Layer Security (TLS).
-NGINX creates a secure conneciton by sending the ssl certificate to clients.
+NGINX creates a secure connection by sending the ssl certificate to clients.
-NGINX serves requests to the server coming from the client or the device, and routes it to the approcpirate endpoint.
+NGINX serves requests to the server coming from the client or the device, and routes it to the appropriate endpoint.

 ### Database Connection